-Now, if these people had all received the same Spirit of God, by which they are saved and born again, why were they still so carnal and so undiscerning of the truth?
+Now, if these people had all received the same Spirit of God, by which they were saved and born again, why were they still so carnal and so undiscerning of the truth?
 Did Paul, Peter, James and John receive a greater dose of this Spirit?
 Or are there stages to being a Christian?

 We can see that though Peter and the other Apostles had learnt under Jesus for three good years, they only became SAVED, i.e. BORN AGAIN, when they received the Holy Spirit Baptism about forty days after His ascension to Heaven (Acts 2:1-4).
 Before that, they were simply Disciples of and Believers in Jesus Christ.
 Later, they and all who followed them and believed and lived like them were called ‘Christians’ (Acts 11:26).